-Can tourism really be sustainable?
-Or is sustainable tourism merely a flighty concept we name-drop to assuage our conscience after flying halfway around the world for a vacation?
+Is sustainable tourism really possible?
+Or is it merely a flighty concept we name-drop to assuage our conscience after flying halfway around the world for a vacation?

-If you’re not quite sure what sustainable tourism is all about, check out our blog post, Sustainable Tourism 101.
+If you’re not quite sure what sustainable tourism is all about, check out our blog post, Sustainable Travel 101.

-But, if you’re familiar with sustainable tourism and are still skeptical, we invite you to read this interview with Nick Fontana — a self-described cynic and millennial, possessing sharp wit, a keenly analytical mind, and a penchant for storytelling — for a few reasons:
+But, if you’re familiar with sustainable tourism and are still skeptical, we invite you to read this interview with Nick Fontana — a self-described millennial cynic, possessing sharp wit, a keenly analytical mind, and a penchant for storytelling — for a few reasons:

 - Sustainable tourism is a complicated topic!
 We know this and we want our readers and travelers to acknowledge this too.